Canary-Prism/MCWorldManager/Launchers.md

     - assumes you put your MultiMC.app in your Applications folder (user or root)
     - i'm honestly not sure if this assumption is reasonable
 - Windows: Kinda Supported
-    - assumes you put your MultiMC.exe somewhere in Downloads, Documents, or Desktop, and is only nested at most 2 folders deep
+    - assumes you put your MultiMC.exe somewhere in Downloads, Documents, Desktop, or %APPDATA%, and is only nested at most 2 folders deep
     - if you have multiple instances of MultiMC in your computer only the one that happens to get detected first is used
     - i also worry that this will be slow as fuck especially on older computers
 - Linux: NOT Supported